sadik-ecc/Cloud-Internship-Task1-CloudStorage/README.md

 4. **Accessed File via URL**

-   * Copied the object’s **public URL** and opened it in a browser to test accessibility.
+   * Copied the object’s **s3://portfolio-jaff/WhatsApp Image 2025-08-27 at 15.01.57_b9c0d6bd.jpg** and opened it in a browser to test accessibility.

 ---